Beheading of Bhausaheb Maruti Talekar

-The beheading of Bhausaheb Maruti Talekar by HuJI islamic terrorist led by Ilyas Kashmiri happened in the Rajouri district Jammu and Kashmir on 27 February 2000.
-Talekar was an Indian soldier on guard duty at the Ashok Listening Post.
-All seven soldiers on duty from the 17 Maratha Light Infantry battalion were killed.
-Talekar was beheaded and his head was carried across the line of control to Pakistan.
+The beheading of Bhausaheb Maruti Talekar by a group of Islamist militants led by Ilyas Kashmiri of Harkat-ul-Jihad al-Islami occurred in the Rajouri district of Jammu and Kashmir on 27 February 2000.

+Talekar was an Indian army personnel on guard duty at the Ashok Listening Post.

+All seven soldiers on duty from the 17 Maratha Light Infantry battalion were killed by the militants.
+Talekar was beheaded, and his head was carried across the line of control to Pakistan.

-Biography of Talekar
+Early years

 Talekar was a resident of Kolgaon village in Ahmednagar district, Maharashtra, India.
 He was the son of daily laborers and had studied till the tenth grade before joining the army.
-He was unmarried and 24 years old at the time of his death.
-According to natives of his village, the family of Talekar did not know that he was beheaded.
+He was unmarried and 24 years old at the time of his killing.
+According to natives of his village, his family did not know that he was beheaded.
 The army declined Talekar's sister request to see his face.
 His last rites were performed at his village.